yusufaysu/react_pong/README.md

 # react_pong
-Trying to make a 1977 pong game on react.
+Trying to make a 1977 online pong game on react.